Prag8855/aab/content/guides/permanent-residence.md

 Since late 2024, you need a certificate from...

-- **The citizenship test** (*Einbürgerungstest*){% include '_blocks/recommended.html' %}
+- **The [citizenship test](https://service.berlin.de/dienstleistung/351180/)** (*Einbürgerungstest*){% include '_blocks/recommended.html' %}
     You must book an appointment.
 Then you go to your appointment in person to book a test date.
 The test costs {{CITIZENSHIP_TEST_FEE|cur}}€.
 It has 33 questions, multiple choice.
 In Berlin, it's really hard to get an appointment because there are no free slots.
 It can be faster to take the test in another city.
+- or **the Leben in Deutschland test**
+    This is the same test and the same questions.
+You usually take that test after an integration course at the *[[Volkshochschule]]*.
+The course is very boring.
+You can take the test without taking the course, but only if they have free slots.
+In Berlin, this could be really hard.[^31]

 After you take the test, it takes 6 to 10 weeks to get the results.[^30]
-- or **the integration course test** (*Leben in Deutschland* test)
-    This is the same test, but you must take an integration course at the *[[Volkshochschule]]* first.
-The course is very boring.[^31]

-If you graduated from a German high school or university, you don't need this test.[^3]
+If you graduated from a German high school or university, you don't need this test.[^3] You must have studied in German, not English.

 ### 2. Prepare your application